Structure-preserving approximation of the non-isothermal Cahn-Hilliard system based on the entropy equation: Acknowledgment

-The present research has been support by the German Science Foundation under the grant TRR146 Multiscale Simulation Methods for Soft Matter Systems and by the grant SPP 2256 Variational Methods for Predicting Complex Phenomena in Engineering Structures and Materials.
+The present research has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in the framework to the collaborative research center "Multiscale Simulation Methods for Soft-Matter Systems" (TRR 146) under Project No. 233630050 and by the SPP 2256 "Variational Methods for Predicting Complex Phenomena in Engineering Structures and Materials" under Project No. 441153493.
 M.L.-M. gratefully acknowledges the support of the Gutenberg Research Fellowship and the Mainz Institute for Multiscale Modelling (M3odel).